-Dr. Jamal Uddin is an Associate Professor of Coppin State University, Department of Natural Sciences, Baltimore, Maryland.
-He is the founder and director of the Coppin Nanotechnology Center.
+Dr. Jamal Uddin is a Professor of Coppin State University, Department of Natural Sciences, Baltimore, Maryland.
+He is the founder and director of the Center for Nanotechnology, CSU.
 He has been teaching chemistry, physical science, environmental science and nanotechnology since 2005 in the Department of Natural Science.
 He is also working as a Visiting Scientist, Center for Fluorescence Spectroscopy, University of Maryland, School of Medicine, Department of Biochemistry & Molecular Biology, Baltimore.
-Dr. Uddin’s research interest is in the areas of Solar energy, Laser Photochemistry, Nanotechnology, Quantum dots, Single molecule imaging spectroscopy, Fluorescence correlation spectroscopy and Metal enhance fluorescence.
+Dr. Uddin’s research interest is in the areas of Solar energy, Laser Photochemistry, Nanomaterials, Quantum dots, Carbon Nanotube, Graphene, Dendrimer, Fluorescence spectroscopy and Metal enhance fluorescence.
 Some of his significant publications focused on Electron Transfer Chemistry in Donor-Acceptor complexes.
-He is serving as an Editor-in-Chief of Emerging Scientific Resource (ESR) for the Research Journal of Engineering and Applied Sciences (RJEAS).
 He is a member of the American Chemical Society (ACS) and corresponding secretary of the American Association of University Professors (AAUP) Coppin State University, Maryland chapter.
-Dr. Uddin was the recipient of the 2012 Daily Record Innovator of the Year for Maryland individuals who have had a positive effect and tremendous impact in Maryland, USA.
+Dr. Uddin was the recipient of the 2012and 2016 Daily Record Innovator of the Year for Maryland individuals who have had a positive effect and tremendous impact in Maryland, USA.